Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: First-principles theory of elasticity

-In practice, to numerically compute the multipole and dielectric tensors, it is advantageous to rewrite Eqs.~\eqref{eq:charge_density} and \eqref{eq:screening_func} into a cluster expansion form with a least-square fit to obtain the irreducible tensor components.
-This rewriting using a cluster expansion model is detailed in App.~\ref{multipole_cluster_expansion} and is the method we used in this work.
+In practice, to numerically compute the multipole and dielectric tensors, it is advantageous to rewrite Eqs.~\eqref{eq:charge_density} and \eqref{eq:screening_func} into a cluster expansion form with a least-squares fit to obtain the irreducible tensor components.
+This rewriting using a cluster expansion model is detailed in Appendix~\ref{multipole_cluster_expansion} and is the method we used in this work.
 Then, by injecting Eqs.~\eqref{eq:charge_density} and \eqref{eq:screening_func} into Eq.~\eqref{eq:long-range}, we have to $\mathcal{O}(q^2)$~\cite{stengel2013,royo2020}: \begingroup \allowdisplaybreaks

-\endgroup where the superscripts D, Q and O denote the dynamical dipoles, quadrupoles and octupoles, respectively and we have introduced the notations:
+\endgroup where the superscripts D, Q, and O denote the dynamical dipoles, quadrupoles and octupoles, respectively, and we have introduced the notations:

 Specifically, $\Phi^{\rm{D}\epsilon\rm{D}}(\mathbf{q})$ in Eq.~\eqref{eq:DeD} represents the dipole-dipole interaction mediated by dielectric spacial dispersion~\cite{stengel2013,royo2020}.
-For practical calculations of long-range dynamical matrix, the Ewald summation technique as described in Ref.~\cite{gonze1997} is adopted, and the multipolar electrostatic contributions to dynamical matrix can be rewritten into a summation over reciprocal lattice $\mathbf{G}$ vectors as
+For practical calculations of the long-range dynamical matrix, the Ewald summation technique as described in Ref.~\cite{gonze1997} is adopted, and the multipolar electrostatic contributions to dynamical matrix can be rewritten into a summation over reciprocal lattice $\mathbf{G}$ vectors as

 where $\Lambda$ is the range separation parameter.
 Therefore, the long-range parts of dynamical matrix can be written as~\cite{baroni2001,gonze1997}

 and the second term is used to ensure the translational invariance of crystals.
 In order to have a smooth and accurate interpolation of dynamical matrix and phonon dispersions, the resulting short-range IFC matrix $\Phi^{\mathcal{S}}(\mathbf{R}_{l})$ are required to be localized in real space.
 This can be achieved by minimizing the summation of the absolute values of $\Phi^{\mathcal{S}}(\mathbf{R}_l)$ with respect to $\Lambda$ as~\cite{royo2021,ponce2023}